ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 # How it works

-This chart uses colour to represent data as two dimensional matrix.
-Values in a dataset can be assigned colours in few ways value.
+The Matrix chart uses colour to represent data as two dimensional matrix.
+Values in a dataset are assigned to buckets which have a colour associated to them.

-### Custom Buckets

-Custom buckets allow user to define:
-- the bucket count
-- the bucket sizing and boundaries
-- the bucket colours

-If custom buckets are defined in the visualisation definition values are binned within the appropriate custom bucket.

-### RAG score

-RAG scores will be available in datasets through a scoreing engine.
-This is currently in development and currently not available.

-If RAG values are present in the data
-- The max RAG value is used to determine the total number of buckets.
-- There is no upper limit to the number of buckets created.
-- Each bucket is assigned and specific colour and an index starting from 0.
-- Each RAG value is assigned to their corresponding bucket.

-### Automatic buckets

-If no RAG value is in the dataset, or any custom buckets defined in the definition:
-- Buckets are defined by determining the data range and splitting it into 3 equal parts.
-- Each bucket is assigned a specific colour
-- Each value is put into the appropriate bucket
+See [Custom buckets](/dashboards/visualisations/custom-buckets#custom-buckets) for docs on how data is scored and bucketed, and how to define custom buckets.

 <hr class='dpr-docs-hr'/>